-A haemangioblastoma is a rare type of brain tumour that usually affects the blood (‘haem’) vessels in the brain or sometimes in the spinal cord.
+A haemangioblastoma is a type of brain tumour.
+It usually starts in the cerebellum.
+Less commonly, it can start in the brain stem or spinal cord.

 - changes in mood and personality